What Is An HR Manager’s Job Description?

 Every company has its own set of expectations when it comes to the roles and responsibilities of its HR managers.
 Depending on the size of the company, an HR job may involve either a diverse range of responsibilities covering all aspects of HR, or a clearly defined role within the HR department.
 Often, HR managers will have to work closely with people from different backgrounds, dealing with conflict and making sure that all staff members are performing well in their roles.

-An HR manager’s role can be stressful, as it often requires quick thinking and involves giving prompt feedback.
+An HR manager’s role can be stressful, as it often requires quick thinking, and it involves giving prompt feedback.
 When it comes to the working hours, most human resource managers work on a full-time basis and during regular business hours.
 However, overtime may be required during busier periods, or when there are major problems that need to be solved.

-- Oxbridge Academy Short Course: Personnel Training
+- Oxbridge Academy Short Course: Releasing People from an Organisation

 - Oxbridge Academy Skills Certificate: Principles of Labour Relations

-National Qualifications (N4 – N6)
+NATIONAL QUALIFICATIONS (N4 – N6)